 - March: A copy of the Candidate's letter from the Provost goes to the Department Chair. - March June: The Department Chair works with the Candidate to discuss and develop a list of potential external reviewers.
-(For details, see section on Procedures for External Evaluation Process.) - May Early July: The Candidate, in consultation with the Department Chair, prepares a representative sample of scholarly and/or creative material to be sent to the external evaluators.
+(For details, see section on Procedures for External Evaluation Process.)

-- By early July: Chair sends a formal request to the External Reviewers, along with a representative sample of the Candidate's disseminated work, the Candidate's CV, and descriptive information about the University as stated in the Handbook.
+- May Early July: The Candidate, in consultation with the Department Chair, prepares a representative sample of scholarly and/or creative material to be sent to the external evaluators. - By early July: Chair sends a formal request to the External Reviewers, along with a representative sample of the Candidate's disseminated work, the Candidate's CV, and descriptive information about the University as stated in the Handbook.
 (For details and letter template, see section on Procedures for External Evaluation Process.) - August: Chair should send reminder to external reviewers (if necessary). - One week prior to application deadline: External review letters are due.
-One signed external evaluation on letterhead should have been received by the Department Chair by this date. - September First Monday in October: Chair prepares for departmental discussion; confirms voting members with the Provost's Office; selects meeting time and Scribe for departmental discussion; sets up process for distributing application material. - First Monday in October: The Chair receives two completed applications from the Candidate, and reviews them to be sure that they are complete.
-The Chair inserts the external review letters into the applications, and forwards one application to the Dean of the Candidate's College or School. - Mid October Second Monday in November: Department faculty meet to discuss the application and vote.
+One signed external evaluation on letterhead should have been received by the Department Chair by this date. - September First Monday in October: Chair prepares for departmental discussion; confirms voting members with the Provost's Office; selects meeting time and Scribe for departmental discussion; sets up process for distributing application material. - First Tuesday in October: The Chair receives two completed applications, or one complete application uploaded to Box, from the Candidate, and reviews them to be sure that they are complete.
+The Chair inserts the external review letters into the application, either inserting copies into both applications if in hard copy or uploading electronic versions to the dossier in Box.
+If the Candidate has submitted applications in hard copy, the Chair forwards one application to the Dean of the Candidate's College or School. - Mid October Second Monday in November: Department faculty meet to discuss the application and vote.
 Ballots are submitted according to instructions sent from the Provost.
 The Scribe prepares a summary of the discussion (see section on Procedures for Review of Candidates for Tenure and Promotion).
-The Chair forwards the original signed Chair evaluation letter and signed Departmental summary to the Dean.
-In addition, the Chair forwards the application to the Provost's Office after adding a copy of the signed Chair evaluation letter and a copy of the signed Departmental summary. - April May of the following year: The Chair is informed of the President's decision regarding the Candidate's tenure and/or promotion.
+For applications submitted in hard copy, the Chair forwards the original signed Chair evaluation letter and signed Departmental summary to the Dean; in addition, the Chair forwards the application to the Provost's Office after adding a copy of the signed Chair evaluation letter and a copy of the signed Departmental summary.
+For applications submitted on Box, the Chair uploads the signed Chair evaluation letter and signed Departmental summary to Box. - April May of the following year: The Chair is informed of the President's decision regarding the Candidate's tenure and/or promotion.